-- Upper endoscopy (EGD), which allows us to see and treat the esophagus, stomach and the beginning of the small intestine.
+- Upper endoscopy (EGD) allows us to see and treat the esophagus, stomach and the beginning of the small intestine.

 - Endoscopic ultrasound (EUS), which combines the flexibility of an endoscope with the high-quality images of ultrasound, and can be used to diagnose and treat many problems of the pancreas, bile duct, esophagus, stomach and colon.